izzy2lost/duckstation-uwp/README.md

 Primary work on DuckStation is done by Stenzek.
 This is just a port of his emulator back to the Xbox and other UWP platforms.
 You can find his repo here: https://github.com/stenzek/duckstation

 "PlayStation" and "PSX" are registered trademarks of Sony Interactive Entertainment Europe Limited.
 This project is not affiliated in any way with Sony Interactive Entertainment.

+If you obtained any specialized version of this emulator (e.g. through Patreon, Retail mode, or a special Discord release), paid for this software in any fashion, or obtained any other sort of publicized release without appropriately matching source code, please contact me immediately in the event this has happened.
+This software is FREE and is not monetized by me in any fashion.